Naresuan 261: Training

 Initial training was performed by members of the Royal Thai Police Department.
 Teams are divided up into units of five persons following the model set by Germany's GSG-9.
-Teams are trained in military tactics, sniping, waterborne operations, martial arts, and operation of a variety of vehicles.
+Teams are trained in close-quarters battle, commando tactics, martial arts, operation of a variety of vehicles, waterborne operations, and sniping.

 After initial training, groups pass on their experiences to other members of the company.
 The company will also assign members to train in foreign countries and bring the knowledge back to Thailand to further help train the company.
 Standard training is broken up into five parts: